Field Insights

 • Because symptoms of crown and red stele rots mimic other diseases at the soil level, they must be diagnosed by removing affected plants.

-• Head off strawberry crown and red stele rots by using preventive fungicide applications.
+• Head off strawberry crown and red stele rots by using a preventive, soil-applied fungicide.